 Non-emergency repairs resulting from a Quality Control Inspection are due within 30 days of the notification to owner or family.

 G. MOVE-OUT/VACATE INSPECTIONS

-This inspection type is performed only for contracts that were effective before 1/1/96 in order to validate damage claims.
+This inspection type is performed for contracts participating in the program through an Emergency Housing Voucher with a contract effective dated 9/1/2022 - 9/1/2023 to validate damage claims.